QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 * With the 4G-WAN edition, the mobile modem does not work with Linux.
 This is unlikely to be resolved at all.

-## Dealing with Windows

-Firstly, setup Windows with a simple account (no network connection needed).
-When reselling, start Windows "Fresh" to remove this account.

-Then, create a copy of windows for re-sale using one or more of the following methods:

-1. Settings > Update & Security > Backup > Backup and Restore (Windows 7)
-    * Create a system image backup ("WindowsImageBackup").
-    * This backups up all drives on the image and allows you to do a full restore.

-2. Create Recovery Drive
-    * Settings > Recovery (Advanced Recovery Tools) > Create Recovery Drive

-3. Perhaps `dd` after resizing the partitions.

-Also, get the product key: `wmic path SoftwareLicensingService get OA3xOriginalProductKey`.

 ## Upgrade BIOS